Silver service: Features

 Silver service, like all formal food service, is oriented for a right-handed waiter.
 Left-handed waiters may use their right hand; to serve the food, the waiter stands behind the guest and to the guest's left, holds or supports the platter with their left hand and serves the food with their right hand.
-It is common for the waiter to hold the serving fork above the servingspoon both in the right hand, and use the fingers to manipulate the two as a pincer for picking up, holding and transferring the food.
+It is common for the waiter to hold the serving fork above the serving spoon both in the right hand, and use the fingers to manipulate the two as a pincer for picking up, holding and transferring the food.
 This technique or form requires much practice and dexterity.

 In butler service, the diner helps themselves from a serving plate held by the butler.
 Traditionally, this type of service was used on Sunday evenings, when the waiting staff had the evening off and the butler helped out at dinner.
-In France, this kind of service is known as service à la francaise ("French service"), again a very different meaning from the historical one.
+In France, this kind of service is known as service à la française ("French service"), having again a very different meaning from the historical one.